rstropek/ts-angular-workshop/angular/9020-ng-todo/readme.md

 In this exercise you have to implement a user interface for a ToDo-List application.
 You have to use Angular to implement it.

-Everybody has to submit her or his best try via GitHub.

 ## Web API

 The backend Web API has been prepared for you.
 You can find it in [*0010-demo-api*](https://github.com/rstropek/ts-angular-workshop/tree/master/angular/0010-demo-api).
 Take particular note of [*demo.http*](https://github.com/rstropek/ts-angular-workshop/blob/master/angular/0010-demo-api/demo.http).
 It contains sample HTTP requests demonstrating how you can: